 The Displacement Principle

-Blocked energy redistributes rather than vanishes.
+The compensation is not fake and not metaphor.
+It is real load-bearing work, done by a capacity for which the work is not its proper operation, with the circuit still broken behind it.
 An executive who can’t stop producing output isn’t suffering from excess productivity.
 A partner who can’t stop monitoring the relationship isn’t suffering from excess perception.
 These Over states are where the blocked energy went.
-The visible, presenting problem — the thing that’s obviously “too much” — is frequently the system’s best available response to a blockage somewhere else entirely.

 Six Pairs, Twelve Patterns

 With four capacities, there are six possible pairs.
-Each pair has a characteristic compensation dynamic in both directions, producing twelve distinct patterns.
+Each pair compensates in both directions, producing twelve distinct capacity patterns.
 Some have probably walked through your life.
 A few might live there.

-Open and Focus are both input capacities.
+Open and Focus.
 When Open shuts down and Focus compensates, reception is replaced by surveillance.
-You can’t let experience in directly, so the system switches to monitoring mode — highly perceptive, keenly observant, untouchable.
-The person who sees everything and is affected by nothing.
-The Icosa model calls this pattern Scrutinizing.
+The person can’t let experience in directly, so the system switches to monitoring mode — highly perceptive, keenly observant, untouchable.
+The one who sees everything and is affected by nothing.
+The model calls this pattern Dissecting.

-Flip the pair: when Focus collapses and Open compensates, discrimination disappears while intake amplifies.
-Everything arrives at once, undifferentiated.
-Not because reception is too strong but because attention can’t sort what arrives.
+Flip the pair: when Focus collapses and Open compensates, orientation disappears while intake amplifies.
+Everything arrives at once, undifferentiated — not because reception is too strong but because attention can’t sort what arrives.
 This is Overrunning.

 When Move shuts down and Open compensates, everything enters and nothing exits.
 The person absorbs endlessly — other people’s moods, demands, expectations — without any channel to discharge it.
 A vessel that fills but never empties.
 This is Imbibing.

-Focus and Bond are the two processing capacities.
-When Focus collapses and Bond compensates, clarity dissolves into fusion.
-The person can’t distinguish self from other, thought from feeling.
+Focus and Bond.
+When Focus collapses and Bond compensates, orientation dissolves into fusion.
+The person can’t distinguish self from other, signal from noise, thought from feeling.
 They merge with whatever is closest — a partner, a group identity, a belief system.
-This is Entangled.
+This is Enmeshing.

-Move and Focus link perception and action.
-When Move freezes and Focus compensates, analysis substitutes for execution.
+Focus and Move.
+When Move freezes and Focus compensates, orientation substitutes for execution.
 This is Overanalyzing — the pattern most often labeled “perfectionism,” though the underlying structure is frozen action, not excessive standards.
-When Focus collapses and Move compensates, action occurs without reflection.
+When Focus collapses and Move compensates, action occurs without orientation.
 This is Bolting — impulsive, poorly aimed, sometimes reckless.

-Open and Bond are the receptive and connective capacities.
-When Open shuts down and Bond compensates, the person can’t receive the world directly so they fuse with someone who can — absorbing experience through another person’s reactions rather than their own senses.
+Open and Bond.
+When Open shuts down and Bond compensates, the person can’t receive the world directly so they fuse with someone who can — absorbing experience through another person’s reactions rather than through their own reception.
 This is Clasping.
-When Bond withdraws and Open compensates, the person floods with input they can’t integrate relationally — taking everything in, connecting with none of it.
+When Bond withdraws and Open compensates, the person floods with input they can’t bond to — taking everything in, connecting with none of it.
 This is Dissolving.

-Bond and Move link connection and expression.
+Bond and Move.
 When Bond withdraws and Move compensates, expression becomes untethered from relational consequence.
 Force without awareness of impact.
-This is Unleashing.
-When Move is silenced and Bond compensates, the person fuses with others who will carry the voice they can’t produce — a partner, a group, a cause.
+This is Discharging.
+When Move is silenced and Bond compensates, the person fuses with others who will carry the expression they can’t produce — a partner, a group, a cause.
 This is Pacifying.

 Why Compensation Looks Like Personality